jaxxstorm/leebriggs.co.uk/_posts/2023-08-17-structuring-iac.md

 The problem with this implementation of an abstraction is that it creates a nested mechanism that is difficult to manage successfully.

-If you use a component, you get you get an abstraction mechanism that is much more native to the the way the language works.
+If you use a component, you get you get an abstraction mechanism that is much more native to the way the language works.
 In TypeScript, it looks like this:

 ```typescript
 export class Bucket extends pulumi.ComponentResource {